jhollinger/occams-record/README.md

 > Do not multiply entities beyond necessity. -- Occam's Razor

 Occam's Record is a high-efficiency query API for ActiveRecord.
-When loading thousands of records, ActiveRecord wastes a lot of RAM and CPU cycles on *things you'll never use.* Additionally, eagerly-loaded associations are forced to load each and every column, each and every record, and all in a certain order.

-For those stuck with ActiveRecord, OccamsRecord seeks to solve these issues by making some very specific trade-offs:
+It is 3x-5x faster, uses 1/3 of the memory, eliminates the N+1 query problem, and allows for much more flexible eager loading.
+OccamsRecord achieves this by making some very specific trade-offs:

 * OccamsRecord results are **read-only**.
 * OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
 * OccamsRecord queries must specify each association that will be used.
 Otherwise they simply won't be availble.

 OccamsRecord is **not** an ORM or an ActiveRecord replacement.
+Use it to solve pain points in your existing ActiveRecord app.
 For more on the rational behind OccamsRecord, see the Rational section at the end of the README.
-But in short, OccamsRecord is 3x-5x faster, uses 1/3 of the memory, and eliminates the N+1 query problem.
-Use it to solve pain points in your existing ActiveRecord app.

 **BREAKING CHANGE** to `eager_load` in version **0.10.0**.
 See the examples below or [HISTORY.md](https://github.com/jhollinger/occams-record/blob/v0.10.0/HISTORY.md) for the new usage.